knmcguire/best-of-robot-simulators/config/footer.md

 - [**Aerial Robotics Landscape** - Simulation](https://ros-aerial.github.io/aerial_robotic_landscape/simulation/): A linking website to all kinds of aerial robotic tooling
 - [**Awesome Weekly Robotics list**](https://www.weeklyrobotics.com/awesome-wr): All kinds of useful links as featured in Weekly Robotics
 - [**ROS discourse**](https://discourse.ros.org/search?q=simulation): shared simulators with the ROS community
+- [**FOSDem 2025 Robotics and Simulation**](https://fosdem.org/2025/schedule/event/fosdem-2025-6252-accelerating-robotics-development-through-simulation/): Talk about an overview of robotic simulators
 - [**Best-of lists**](https://best-of.org): Discover other best-of lists with awesome open-source projects on all kinds of topics.

 ## Contribution